Worker

 Workers in motion

-The worker processes jobs from the queue.
-Run it as a separate process in development and production.
+The worker is responsible for processing jobs from the queue.
+Run it as a separate process in both development and production.

 Quick Start